 This service relies on the help of dedicated volunteers.
 If you’d like to get involved and be part of our Uniting Communities volunteer network, please contact us.

-Equipment for people with a disability – Joseph Seridis Trust Fund
+Grants for people with a disability – Joseph Seridis Trust Fund